florianshkurti/csc2626w22/assignments/A1/weights/readme.txt

-Save weights in this directory
+Save weights in this directory, but do not submit them on Quercus.